Bangana town: History

 Historically Bangana was a part of Kutlehar state.
 Rajput Rajas from Pal Dynasty had ruled this state.
-After kutlehar state's annexation to Panjab, it becomes part of Kangra district until 1972.
-After Kangra was trifucated into three parts (Kangra, Hamirpur, Una) then it becomes part of Una and served as tehsil headquarter.
+After Kutlehar state's annexation to Panjab, it becomes part of Kangra district until 1972.
+After Kangra was trifucated into three parts (Kangra, Hamirpur, Una) then it became part of Una and served as tehsil headquarter.

 Kutlehar Fort

 There is a fort situated near Bangana.
 It is situated on a hill's top.
-Lahore can be seen with the help of telescope from this fort.
+Lahore can be seen with the help of a telescope from this fort.
 Dhauladhar mountain range can also be seen from this place.

 Geography

-Generally terrain is hilly as it lies under the Solah Singhi Dhar range.
+Generally, terrain is hilly as it lies under the Solah Singhi Dhar range.

 Transport

 It is connected by road to all major towns of Himachal Pradesh.
-Nearest railway station is at Una and Nearest Airport is Kangra Airport.
+The nearest railway station is at Una and Nearest Airport is Kangra Airport.

 Education

 There are many government and private schools here.
-Government Degree college Bangana is higher education centre here.
-While Una is nearest education hub for the town.
+Government Degree College Bangana is a higher education center here.
+While Una is the nearest education hub for the town.